strblr/pegase/doc/docs/basic-concepts/Building-parsers.md

 ```
 identifier
+identifier('a', 'c' | 'd')
+identifier('a',, 'd')
 ```

 Matches the non-terminal.
 A non-terminal can refer to a *grammar rule* or to a *rule parameter*.
+Since rules can be parametrized, non-terminals can have parameters.
+Parameters can be omitted at any place if the corresponding rule defines a default value for them.

 **Children**: Forwarded from the non-terminal (`identifier` in the example)